Bachelor’s Degree in Education

 The majority of bachelor’s in education holders work as teachers, and once they have earned their bachelor’s, move on to earn endorsements in specialty subjects, continue into educational leadership roles by earning a master’s degree in education, or meet the criteria for licensing in their state in order to teach.
 Looking at the specialties above, here are median annual salaries for teachers with a bachelor’s in education and who have earned their endorsement in those areas:

 Source: U.S. Bureau of Labor Statistics’ 2022 Occupational Employment Statistics

 Careers and Job Outlook for Those with a Bachelor’s Degree in Education

 Once you’ve earned your bachelor’s in education, you’ll be faced with the decision to choose where you want to work.
 While most graduates pursue teaching, curriculum and instruction, and educational leadership roles (with more education), there are other fields in which you can pursue a career.
 Here are some areas besides education you may not have thought of:

 |Non-profit organizations||Health and human services|

-If you’re dedicated to teaching as a profession, however, you’ll be glad to note the U.S. Bureau of Labor Statistics predicts strong job growth for the field.
-In fact, the job growth rate over the next decade is expected to hit between seven percent and 10 percent, with the majority of teaching careers resting at eight percent, which is right in line with the national average for all careers.
+If you’re dedicated to teaching as a profession, however, you’ll be glad to note the U.S. Bureau of Labor Statistics predicts steady job growth for the field.
+The job growth rate through 2031 is expected to rest at 4–6%, which is right in line with the national average for all careers.

 Take the Next Step